 Onto less dramatic, but nonetheless notable, SEO & Search News:

-Gabriella Sannino (of Level 343) posted two great reads, one sharing actionable tips on how to build your online business (and keep it alive) at Search Engine Journal, and the other sharing “old-school” blogging tips via community link-building at Search News Central.
+Gabriella Sannino (of Level 343) posted a great read sharing actionable tips on how to build your online business (and keep it alive) at Search Engine Journal.

 Speaking of Level 343, a great (guest) post to check out is “Identifying the Main Objective of Your SEO Campaign.”